Rabi Lamichhane: Suicide incitement

 On 15 August 2019, police arrested Lamichhane from his News 24 office in connection with the suicide of journalist Shalikram Pudasaini.
 In a video recorded before his death, Pudasaini, who had also worked for News24, had named Lamichhane, among others, as driving him to suicide.
 Chitwan police charged Lamichhane, along with two others, with abetment of suicide.
 His arrest provoked widespread protest rallies in his support across the country, with thousands of young people taking to the streets in Chitwan.
 Protestors saw Lamichhane's arrest as an attempt to stifle his journalism and retaliation for his exposure of corruption in the state.
 Chitwan District Court released Lamichhane on Rs 500,000 bail a few days later.
 Judge Hemanta Rawal eventually cleared Lamichhane of all charges.

 Legal cases in the United States

 Lamichhane has been involved in several financial and civil legal cases in the United States, mainly in the state of Maryland.
 Records from the Maryland Judiciary Case Search list multiple filings under his name related to credit and financial disputes during his stay in the U.S. One notable case, numbered 03L19001768 in the Baltimore County Circuit Court, involves financial claims by credit institutions.

 In total, nine cases were filed against him in Maryland, including one concerning alleged tax evasion by a company registered under his ownership.
 Several of these matters were resolved through civil proceedings.
 The filings can be reviewed through the official Maryland Judiciary Case Search portal.

-Driver’s Mysterious Death

-In April 2023, Lamichhane came under public scrutiny after his driver, Dil Bahadur Thapa (also known as Shambhu), sustained critical injuries from a fall off a three-story building in Bharatpur.
-Thapa was hospitalized and later airlifted to Kathmandu, but died during treatment on 2 May 2023.
-The incident drew widespread media attention due to Lamichhane’s political prominence, prompting speculation about possible internal conflicts, arguments, and hidden secrets within his close circle.
-However, police investigations concluded that the fall was accidental, likely caused by intoxication, and found no evidence of foul play or criminal involvement.
-No legal action was taken against Lamichhane, and the case was closed as an accidental death.